sharmachait/javaAndSpring/Spring/07 spring security.md

 ```
 when we do this any new password will not be logged

+we also have a default logout page at /logout

 the default behaviour of spring security to authenticate all urls is configured in the SpringBootWebSecurityConfiguration class's defaultSecurityFilterChain(HttpSecurity http) method
 ```java
 @Bean